babitakhatri8650-afk/IMDB-Series-Analysis/README.md

 ## 📊 Key Analysis Performed

-✔ Top 10 Highest Rated Series
-✔ Year-wise Average IMDB Rating
-✔ Certificate-wise Distribution
-✔ Ranking using `DENSE_RANK()`
-✔ Next Rating Analysis using `LEAD()`
+✔ 1.COUNT BY MOVIES BY CERTIFICATES (U,UA,A,ETC.)
+✔ 2 MOST COMMON GENRE IN TOP 100 GROSSING MOVIES
+✔ 3 LIST ALL MOVIES RELEASED IN 2010
+✔ 4 TOP 5 DIRECTORS BY AVERAGE IMDB RATING
+✔ 5 MOVIES WITH THE LOGEST RUN TIME
-✔ Sorting and Filtering Operations
+✔ 6 COUNT OF  MOVIES RELEASED EACH YEAR Sorting and Filtering Operations ✔ 7 ALL MOVIES BY DIRECTOR "CHRISTOPHER NOLAN"
+✔ 8 TOP 5 ACTORS WHO APPEAR MOST OFTEN
+✔ 9 NO OF MOVIES PER GENRE
+✔ 10 LIST ALL MOVIES WHOSE OVERVIEW CONTAINS "REVENGE" OR "MURDER"
 ---

 ## 🧠 SQL Concepts Covered